S3 storage¶

 S3 only available from the new IRB cluster

-However, to access S3 from the terminal (e.g., to navigate, run Python scripts, or execute Nextflow pipelines outside Seqera), you need to generate S3 credentials.
+From now on, access to S3 with write permissions is only possible via the terminal (e.g., to navigate, run Python scripts, or execute Nextflow pipelines outside Seqera).
+To use terminal access, you need to generate S3 credentials.

 If you only want to use S3 files in your Nextflow pipelines through seqera platform, no further setup is needed.
 Credentials are already configured in the pipelines; you only need to export them.